naybyal/rust-101/README.md

 ## Introduction

 Rust is a statically-typed programming language that guarantees memory safety without using a garbage collector.
 It’s designed for performance and safety, particularly safe concurrency.
-This repository will guide you through the basics of Rust, from setting up your environment to writing your first Rust program.

 ## Prerequisites